dirusulixes/ros5e/README.md

 ## How does it do it?
 This module is composed of two kinds of code:
 + the good kind, that I lifted from much more competently written modules.
 In particular [Adventures in Middle-earth](https://gitlab.com/dwinther/aime-module) by [Dan Wither](https://gitlab.com/dwinther) and [FVTT Long Rest Hit Dice Healing for D&D 5e](https://github.com/schultzcole/FVTT-Long-Rest-HD-Healing-5e) by [Cole Schultz](https://github.com/schultzcole).
-+ my own code, that I hackishly put together without any real knoweldge of javascript
++ my own kind, that I hackishly put together without any real knoweldge of javascript

 I **actively discourage** anyone from installing this module unless ready to deal with all the possible bugs it introduces.
 PRs, bug reports, and suggestions are however very welcome in case you do.